 History

 The TD Garden home of the Boston Celtics is one of the most iconic sports courts in history.
 Opened in 1995, the TD Garden a replacement for the classic Boston Garden pays homage to the original Parquet floors.
-The Parquet floors were built and installed in the Boston Garden in 1952 and parts of the original floor is still used today.
+The Parquet floors were built and installed in the Boston Garden in 1952 and parts of the original floor are still used today.
 The Parquet style is not the only thing that separates these floors from the rest of the league.
-The Celtics are the only team which uses Red Oak instead of Maple for their court.
+The Celtics are the only team that uses Red Oak instead of Maple for their court.
 In the 80s Boston Garden was notorious for being one of the toughest buildings for visiting NBA teams.
 Even today the Celtics remain one of the toughest teams at home taking the defending Conference champions to game 7 without the leadership of their two biggest stars.

-In the 80s it was known around the league the Garden has hidden dead spots.
+In the 80s it was known around the league the Garden had hidden dead spots.
 “You have to be a sure dribbler,” said Chris Ford former Celtics guard.
 “I never tried to do anything fancy.
 I remember when Ray Williams was here a few years ago, he’d try one of his fancy moves and the ball never came up”.
 It was likely these dead spots came from the warping of the wood caused by the NHL Bruins games which were often hosted right below a layer of plywood on the court the night before.
 Could the same be true 30 years later?

 Hardness